 How do I troubleshoot 403 "Missing Authentication Token" errors from an API Gateway REST API endpoint?

-When I try to invoke my Amazon API Gateway REST API, I keep getting 403 "Missing Authentication Token" error messages in the API response.
+When I try to invoke my Amazon API Gateway REST API, I keep getting 403 "Missing Authentication Token" error messages.
 How do I troubleshoot these errors?

 API Gateway REST API endpoints return Missing Authentication Token errors for two reasons:

 - The API request is made to a method or resource that doesn't exist.